wingtk/gvsbuild/README.md

     ```

 Without option a simple dependency of all the projects is printed, as usual with --help a summary of the options/commands is printed.

+## License

+This build script is licensed under the GPL2.0 license, see the COPYING file for the full text.

+The binaries produced by the build script are licensed under the license terms of the project that gets built (ie glib is LGPL so you can use glib.dll built with this script under the terms of LGPL).

+Patches included in the repository are licensed under the license terms of the project they apply to.

+## Credits

+This tool originated from a powershell [developed by the HexChat developers](https://github.com/hexchat/gtk-win32), make sure to check their page for more information about the original script.

+Compiling the GTK stack on MSVC would not be possible without the incredible work by Fan Chun-wei - Check the [Compiling the GTK+ (and Clutter) stack using Visual C++ 2008 and later](https://wiki.gnome.org/Projects/GTK/Win32/MSVCCompilationOfGTKStack) for more information on how this works.